bear-rsg/4m-association/themes/pelican-twitchy/README.md

 # pelican-twitchy

 pelican-twitchy is a bootstrap3 based pelican theme, with a static navbar on the left which is toggable to provide more space for content.
-Parts of it has been taken from the great [pelican-bootstrap3](https://github.com/DandyDev/pelican-bootstrap3) by [DandyDev](http://dandydev.net/), so credit where credit is due to all contributors of pelican-bootstrap3!title: (.*)
+Parts of it has been taken from the great [pelican-bootstrap3](https://github.com/DandyDev/pelican-bootstrap3) by [DandyDev](http://dandydev.net/), so credit where credit is due to all contributors of pelican-bootstrap3!
-date: 2021-03-31

-date: 2021-03-30

 *    a sweet landing page
 *    lots of space for modifications